choffmeister/sbt-build-hash/README.md

     // You have continuous deployment in place which operates on your master branch.
 Then the key should probably
     // be the git branch.
 This way pushes to master are only compared to the last push to master, not to pushed to other
     // branches.
-    buildSignatureKey := s"service-${git.gitCurrentBranch.value}",
+    buildHashKey := s"service-${git.gitCurrentBranch.value}",
-    // Make sure that this folder is kept across multiple builds of your project. buildSignatureStoreDirectory := "/var/sbt/cache",
+    // Make sure that this folder is kept across multiple builds of your project. buildHashStoreDirectory := "/var/sbt/cache",
-    // If the signature should depend on more file than just sources, resources and classpath dependencies, you can add
+    // If the hash should depend on more file than just sources, resources and classpath dependencies, you can add
     // custom files here.
-    buildSignatureFiles += baseDirectory.value / "some-special-file.txt"
+    buildHashFiles += baseDirectory.value / "some-special-file.txt"
   )

-// this is a custom example task that you might want to add lazy val buildSignatureGenerateChangeList = taskKey[Unit]("this task is used to prepare a file for continuous deployment") buildSignatureGenerateChangeList := {
+// this is a custom example task that you might want to add lazy val buildHashGenerateChangeList = taskKey[Unit]("this task is used to prepare a file for continuous deployment") buildHashGenerateChangeList := {
   val changed =
-    buildSignatureOverview.value.collect {
+    buildHashOverview.value.collect {
       case (name, _, false) => name
     }
   sbt.IO.writeLines(file(".") / "changed.txt", changed)